 It may be that so called 'emergent models' based on complexity theory may offer an explanation for the phenomenon of software evolution.
 In these models, relatively simple and small sets of rules can generate highly complex behaviours.
 There is plenty of scope for highly speculative research in this area.
+Research is already in progress based on the concepts of self-modifying systems, self-testing systems and highly adaptive architectures.

-6 Conclusions
+6 CONCLUSIONS

 We started by expressing the view that much more empirical knowledge about software maintenance and evolution is needed, including process, organization and human aspects.
 A novel model of the complete software life-cycle, called the staged model, has been presented.
 This has been a good vehicle for describing the research landscape in the field.
 During initial development, the main need is to ensure that subsequent evolution can be achieved easily.
 This is as much an organizational issue as a technological problem, since much of the expertise to design good architecture is a property of human ability and flair, as well as understanding and representing the architectures themselves, even when the application is not really innovative.
 In other words, the foundations are laid for a successful evolution phase.
-The service stage tends to operate at a lower level of abstraction, and there is much scope for improvement to program comprehension and program improvement technologies, especially for component-based distributed systems.
+The service stage tends to operate at a lower level of abstraction, and there is much scope for improvement to program comprehension and program improvement technologies, especially component-based distributed systems.